IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

 First, save your file to disk.
-If the folder is already a repository you can *Add* the file in the *IFC Git panel* to tell Git you want to track it, otherwise BlenderBIM will offer to convert the folder into a repository.
+If the folder is already a repository you can *Add* the file in the *IFC Git panel* to tell Git you want to track it, otherwise Bonsai will offer to convert the folder into a repository.

 ..
 Warning::